 The castle was begun in 1295, following the quelling of the Welsh uprising under Madog Ap Llywelyn and spanned over 35 years.
-Edward's architect, James of St George, brought all his considerable experience and creativity to bear in its design, the biggest and most ambitious venture he ever undertook and it is a it is a perfect example of a concentrically planned castle.
+Edward's architect, James of St George, brought all his considerable experience and creativity to bear in its design, the biggest and most ambitious venture he ever undertook and it's a perfect example of a concentrically planned castle.

 Master James of St. George was a craftsman imported by Edward from Europe, although he later adopted an Anglicized name.
 Edward much appreciated his work and paid him the vast sum of three shillings a day, (a labourer at the time earned around one shilling per week) The architect was also granted a manor in Wales.
 The ambitious project required a huge workforce.
 Probably around 2,500 workmen were employed in the construction of the castle, which included around 400 skilled stonemasons to cut and lay the stone.